 - The caiman lizard's long flattened, paddle-like tail helps it swim.

 - The Convention on International Trade in Endangered Species regulates movement between countries, of the Cayman lizard.

 - They have specialised teeth designed to deal with their food, such as snails.
 The molars are large and flattened, enabling them to crush shells.

 What they eat: Snails, insects and crabs.

 Habitat: Rainforest and swamp lands.

-Threats: This species was previously hunted for its skin, but since protection was introduced in the 1970s they are no longer thought to be under the threat of extinction.
+Threats: This species was previously hunted for its skin, but since protection was introduced in the 1970s they are no longer thought to be threatened with extinction.